Students and Their Role in Change

 Beginnings and Endings

 Students in the normal world experience many situations that have beginnings and endings, so it is best that they learn to cope with them as early as possible.
 For those who have the need to remain positive, educators with students attending assemblies KS2 Powerpoints have a good resource at Primary Works.
-Their presentation on transition and change is a positive way to help students understand that major life changes have positive outcomes, so they can assist their students to foster a positive outlook on change.
+Their primary assemblies presentation on transition and change is a positive way to help students understand that major life changes have positive outcomes, so they can assist their students to foster a positive outlook on change.
 Using the school year as an example, students will be able to see a progression in life that will help them adjust in a comfortable and confident manner.

 Students who are young seldom have any choice in the major changes that deeply affect their lives, so they must learn to live with them.
 Finding acceptance can be difficult if their understanding is imperfect, and it can still be a trial if their knowledge helps them see why a change is good for them.
 Finding a way to rationalize or accept the change can help them make the necessary adjustments that will let them cope with their situation.
 It might not be ideal, but it can help them find ways to make their own lives better.